-Bonnie Wright, associate professor of Sociology, College of Arts and Sciences
+Bonnie Wright, associate professor of Sociology, College of Arts, Sciences and Education

 Wright’s proposal was for integrating peer interaction and community collaboration into online learning.
 The proposal will create a series of 12 videos to enhance online learning for an Introduction to Sociology class.
 Videos of students experiencing sociology will create an impromptu peer dynamic and offer the experience of collaboration with external institutions that is missing in traditional online education.

-Changqi Zhu, assistant professor of Biology, College of Arts and Sciences
+Changqi Zhu, assistant professor of Biology, College of Arts, Sciences and Education

 Zhu’s proposal was for Molecular and Cellular Mechanisms of Activin Signaling Regulated Aging Process in Drosophila melanogaster, a project that provides opportunities for students to develop hands-on research experiences that can help them be better prepared for their future careers.